-▶ To educate students about sprouting, foundations of a healthy diet, biotechnology in sprouting seed production, food scarcity and how to improve nutrient accessibility in their communities.
+To educate students about sprouting, foundations of a healthy diet, biotechnology in sprouting seed production, food scarcity and how to improve nutrient accessibility in their communities.
+Students will also learn how to digest a research article and reflect on bigger picture, real-world applications from their reading.